Azure-Samples/azure-search-openai-demo/docs/customization.md

 The first step is to identify where the problem is occurring.
 For example, if using the Chat tab, the problem could be:

-1. GPT model is not generating a good search query based on the user question
+1. ChatCompletion API is not generating a good search query based on the user question
 2. Azure AI Search is not returning good search results for the query
-3. GPT model is not generating a good answer based on the search results and user question
+3. ChatCompletion API is not generating a good answer based on the search results and user question

 You can look at the "Thought process" tab in the chat app to see each of those steps, and determine which one is the problem.